 Abby performs pro bono work on behalf of Connecticut non-profit organizations through the Pro Bono Partnership.
 She serves as a trusted advisor to non-profit organizations with labor and employment issues, including assisting with wage and hour matters, executive transitions, and handbook and policy development.

 She regularly writes and presents on employment and labor-related matters, often focusing on the impact of key court decisions and compliance issues.
 Abby has been a contributing editor to The Developing Labor Law for several years and is an active author for the firm's Manufacturing Law Blog.
-She was selected as a Rising Star in the Connecticut Super Lawyers list for 2022 and as a Rising Star from 2017 to 2020.
+She was selected to the Connecticut Super Lawyers list for 2022 and as a Rising Star from 2017 to 2020.
 Prior to entering private practice, she served as a clerk in the New Haven Superior Court to judges in both the civil and criminal divisions.